How Long Should You Keep Credit Card Statements

 Credit card receipts can pile up faster than credit card statements, especially if you’re a heavy spender.
 You can follow similar guidelines for credit card receipts.

-At a minimum, keep your credit card receipts until you’re sure the transaction has posted to your credit card statement correctly.
+At a minimum, keep your credit card receipts long enough to ensure the transaction has posted to your credit card statement correctly.

 If there’s an error on your credit card statement, the receipt will come in handy once you dispute the charges.
-You should also keep tax- and business-related credit card receipts for your tax preparer.
-Store receipts longer in case of a tax audit.
+You should also keep tax- and business-related credit card receipts for your tax preparer, as well as receipts for anything you may need to return.
+Store business and tex receipts longer in case of a tax audit.

 Storing Old Credit Card Statements

 When you’re holding on to a credit card for a specific reason, it may be helpful to label the statement or include a sticky note detailing the reason for keeping the statement.